 Suggested solution by Minda would be to enforce the “law of weights and measures” that enables the city to shut down the business if it does not comply with the law.
 She strongly feels that the answer to this theft problem is Code Enforcement for the Metal Recyclers.

-Another suggestion is for business to have better protection for their infrastructure, however this is costly to the business owners.
+Another suggestion is for business to have better protection for their infrastructure; however this is costly to the business owners.

 There was discussion on how to move forward from here.
 The commissioners want to create a task force to study the existing city ordinances regarding metal theft and metal recycling.
 Scott Throckmorton will head up the task force.